What is the intrapreneurship process?

 Intrapreneurs test limits and create new possibilities

-Based on evidence from her studies which took place over five years, involving more than 100 companies before she focused on ten core case study companies that she examines in depth, Rosabeth Moss Kanter (1983) describes the process by which successful corporate innovators or intrapreneurs achieve their goals.
+Based on evidence from her studies, Rosabeth Moss Kanter (1983) describes the process by which successful corporate innovators or intrapreneurs achieve their goals.
 Her research took place at a time when corporate America (the context for the book, The Change Masters) had been hit hard by global recession, and was beginning the process of recovery.

 (1) They “mobilize people and resources to get things done” (p.213);